Professor (Theology) and Faculty Mission Liaison

 Dr. Colonna teaches Search for Faith and Christian Action and Values each semester.
 Each year, he teaches the upper-level course History of Christian Thought in addition to the class in Italy, Christian Faith and the Arts.

 Brother Raymond McManaman has taught at Lewis University for 38 years.
 He is a former Dean of Students and a former Chair of the Theology (then Religious Studies) Department.
 He is a member of the Advisory Committee of the University, Project of the Joliet Diocese; a member of the Academic Formation Committee of the Diaconate Program of the Joliet Diocese; and a faculty member of the Diaconate Program.

-Associate Professor and Co-director of the Women's Studies Program
+Associate Professor, Co-director of the Women's Studies Program and Chair

 1999 Ph.D., Duke University

 1994 Graduate Certificate, Duke University